-If your primary threat is elevated or pulse storms (like dry microburst storms out west), or if hail is your main concern, you should probably have SAILS disabled.
-That may seem counter intuitive to some, so let me explain why I recommend that.
+If your primary threat is elevated or pulse storms (like dry microburst storms out west), or if hail is your main concern, having SAILS disabled should be considered.
 With elevated or pulse storms, the predictive features that will give you lead time will generally be detected above 0.5 degrees.
-So, enabling SAILS tilts will just make those important tilts be collected less frequently.
+Enabling SAILS tilts results in those important tilts being collected less frequently.
 That logic also applies to storms where big hail with only marginal or sub-severe winds are expected.
-Both of these situations may be better served by using MRLE, which we will talk about shortly.
+Rather than using SAILS, both of these situations may be better served by using MRLE (which we will talk about shortly).

-SAILSx1 is a good option when you have competing needs to focus aloft and at the surface.
-When you have severe supercells and multicells close to the radar or an organized damaging wind event where a potential MARC signature can provide lead time, then SAILSx1 will be a good option.
+SAILSx1 is a good option when you expect severe weather and have competing needs to focus aloft and at the surface.
+When you have severe supercells and multicells close to the radar or an organized damaging wind event where a potential MARC signature can provide lead time, then SAILSx1 is a solid option...especially when using VCP 212.

-SAILSx3 will be your best option when you need to analyze near surface signatures to provide the best service.
+SAILSx3 will be your best option with severe convection when your need to analyze near surface signatures provide the best service.
 For example, QLCS tornado precursors are often visible closer to the surface than supercell tornadoes.
 So, having the additional lowest level tilts will provide you the best chance to detect the circulation spin up.
 Likewise, if you have a big, long-lived supercell in an obvious tornado event, then you may want to focus on the lowest level more in order to track the circulation through a metro area or spot a debris signature as soon as possible.
 This situation would also be good for SAILSx3.
-So would organized damaging wind events where you need to track the nearsurface cold pool.
+So would organized damaging wind events where you need to track the near-surface cold pool.
+As with SAILSx2, consider using VCP 12 with a dedicated radar operator if SAILSx3 causes concerns about the frequency of other tilts.

 SAILSx2 will be a good option in many similar situations as SAILSx1.
 SAILSx2 will be a better choice when your storms of interest are further away from the radar.
 In these cases, the lowest level tilt will usually be higher above the ground and sampling a larger volume.
 The additional low-level tilt is more likely to sample the important parts of the storm for severe supercells and multicells, as well as land and water spouts.
 Additionally, organized damaging wind events where analyzing the near-surface cold pool is important is also a good candidate for SAILSx2.
+If you have concerns about update times for scans above 0.5 degrees, consider switching to VCP 12 and having someone routinely monitor your VCPs to prevent range folding around your most important storms.